 Many shops, buildings, and cafes/pubs put up new Christmas decorations each year, and provide the perfect photo op for your travel memories!
 Some of the most popular spots include the façade of Annabel’s private member’s club, the adorable red car at KOYN restaurant, Fortnum & Mason, Harrods, the shops at New Bond Street, and The Churchill Arms – the most Christmassy pub in London!

 I’ve marked all the best locations for Christmas decorations and photo spots in the London Christmas Guide Map shared in this article (click to jump!).
-The map includes not only the most popular spots, but also some lesser-known Instagrammable streets and corners!

 4. Enjoy a Christmas Afternoon Tea

-From the list of quintessentially British experiences, enjoying an Afternoon Tea is certainly one of them.
 Apart from being a must-do activity on any trip to London, Christmas-themed Afternoon Teas flourish across the city in November and December, making them extra-special during this time of the year!

 There are Afternoon Tea options for all tastes and budgets.
 Smaller independent cafes offer Christmas-themed Afternoon Tea menus for more affordable prices, while some classic London hotels offer sets with extravagant decorations and flair.